 - (i) manufacturing for the production of our precision-engineered surfactant drug products to meet anticipated clinical and commercial needs, if approved, in the United States, Europe and other markets.
-We are investing in the further development and scale-up of the current contract manufacturer of our SRT, Laureate Pharma, Inc. (Laureate), and securing additional manufacturing capabilities to meet production needs as they expand, including alternative contract manufacturers and building our own manufacturing facility.
+We are investing in the further development and scale-up of the current contract manufacturer of our SRT, Laureate Pharma, Inc. (Laureate), and securing additional manufacturing capabilities to meet production needs as they expand, including alternative contract manufacturers and acquiring our own manufacturing facility.
 In January 2005, the FDA issued an inspection report (FDA Form-483) to Laureate citing certain observations concerning Laureate's compliance with current Good Manufacturing Practices (cGMPs) in connection with the FDA's review of our NDA for Surfaxin for the prevention of RDS in premature infants.
-The general focus of the inspection observations relates to basic quality controls, process assurances and documentation requirements to support the commercial production process.
-In response, we and Laureate submitted a cGMP Action Plan to the FDA on January 31, 2005, outlining corrective measures anticipated to be completed by July 2005.
+The general focus of the inspection observations related to basic quality controls, process assurances and documentation requirements to support the commercial production process.
+On July 29, 2005, we submitted a response to the Approvable Letter to the FDA.
+We believe that the quality systems and documentation control enhancements that we have implemented jointly with Laureate to support this response prepare us for the FDA's reinspection of Laureate's Totowa facility.
 Assuming the adequacy of such corrective actions and the approval of the NDA, we anticipate that the commercial launch of Surfaxin will occur in the first quarter of 2006.
-Our other clinical programs currently in progress are not affected by this inspection report and remain on track.
-However, if the inspection observations noted in the FDA Form-483 are not resolved in the time period stated above, a delay may occur in these programs.
+Our other clinical programs currently in progress are not affected by the reinspection process and remain on track.
+However, if the inspection observations noted in the FDA Form-483 are not resolved in a satisfactory time period, a delay may occur in these programs.
 We do not expect that the foregoing will have an effect on our European regulatory filings; - (ii) building sales and marketing capabilities to execute the launch of Surfaxin in the United States, if approved.
 We are building our own specialty pulmonary United States sales and marketing organization to focus initially on opportunities in the NICU and, as products are developed, to expand to critical care and hospital settings.
 This strategic initiative, led by the anticipated launch of Surfaxin, is intended to allow us to manage and administer our own sales and marketing operation, establish a strong presence in the NICU and optimize company economics; and - (iii) securing corporate partnerships for the development and potential commercialization of SRT, including Surfaxin, in Europe and the rest of the world.

-Since our inception, we have incurred significant losses and, as of March 31, 2005, had an accumulated deficit of \$152.4 million (including historical results of predecessor companies).
+Since our inception, we have incurred significant losses and, as of June 30, 2005, had an accumulated deficit of \$162.2 million (including historical results of predecessor companies).
 The majority of our expenditures to date have been for research and development activities.
 Research and development expenses represent costs incurred for scientific and clinical personnel, clinical trials, regulatory filings and manufacturing efforts (including raw material costs).
 We expense research and development costs as they are incurred.
-Selling, general and administrative expenses consist primarily of executive management, financial, business development, pre-launch commercialization sales and marketing, legal and general corporate activities and related expenses.
+General and administrative expenses consist primarily of executive management, financial, business development, pre-launch commercialization sales and marketing, legal and general corporate activities and related expenses.
 See "Plan of Operations."